Haraldol/KD-Tree-and-naive-raytracing-a-comparision/README.md

 ## References

-The first source is the inspiration for the project and the second one is where I got the code for the naive ray tracer algorithm.

 - I. Wald, H. Friedrich, G. Marmitt, P. Slusallek and H. -.
 Seidel, "Faster isosurface ray tracing using implicit KD-trees," in IEEE Transactions on Visualization and Computer Graphics, vol. 11, no. 5, pp. 562-572, Sept.-Oct.
 2005, doi: 10.1109/TVCG.2005.79.
 - Aflak, O. (2021, August 6).
 Ray tracing from scratch in Python.
 Medium.  [accessed: 2024-01-08] https://omaraflak.medium.com/ray-tracing-from-scratch-in-python-41670e6a96f9